I wonder…do people know why so many folks have big bison-buffalo beards today? What caused the more “recent” …beard fad? Craze?

 Then, seeing these action-guy photos, the wannabes, state-siders, started growing thick, long beards too.
 Seriously, we saw it happen.

 - Before this war era, a normal ratio of “normal” beards appeared at shooting courses and gun ranges.
 Of those, some, rarely, were buffalo-bearded.
 Rare, cuz it was outlander-weird.
 Homeless-looking.

 - Before this war era, there were no fun, culty, web pages dedicated to the cares and concerns of giant, buffalo beards.

-- And we cannot ignore that fact that Alexander the Great ordered his men to shave off their beards and long hairs, as in close quarters, the rabid enemy grabbed these mangles to kill them.
+- And we cannot ignore that fact that Alexander the Great ordered his men to shave off their beards and long hairdos, as in close quarters, the rabid enemy grabbed these mangled locks to kill them.
 “Off with your beards!”

 Thus, the new beard craze.
 Hairy-assed beards begot hairy – Rip Van Winkle – hairy-assed beards.
 This usually just makes most people just look way older.
 Seriously.
 Like an old coot.